Sir Richard Gilpin, 1st Baronet

 In 1851 Gilpin was elected Member of Parliament for Bedfordshire.
 He held the seat until 1880.
 He was in favour of civil and religious liberty.
 He was created baronet 'of Hockliffe Grange, in the County of Bedford' on 19 February 1876.

-Gilpin died at the age of 81.

 In 1831, Gilpin married Mrs Louisa Turton, née Browne (d.
 1871), former wife of Mr Thomas Turton (later Sir Thomas Edward Mitchell Turton) whom she divorced for adultery in 1831 in a famous case Turton vs Turton 1829–1831.
 Louisa was eldest daughter of General Gore Browne of Weymouth; her first marriage in 1812 to Thomas Turton, son of a baronet, was dissolved by the House of Lords decision 1831 permitting Louisa to divorce her husband.
 Louisa Turton was only the second woman so permitted (after Mrs Addison in 1801), and the decision also allowed her to remarry.

+Gilpin died at the age of 81.
+The officers of the Bedfordshire Militia placed a stained glass window in St Paul's Church, Bedford, in his memory.
+The 9th Duke of Bedford arranged for the 1855 Regimental colours to be placed by the sides of the memorial window when they were replaced in 1883.

+His entailed estates were inherited by his niece Amy Mary Louisa Meux-Smith, and her husband, the racehorse trainer Peter Valentine Purcell, who both adopted the surname Gilpin.